DSD-DBS/capella-dockerimages/ci-templates/gitlab/README.md

 - [Export to T4C](#export-to-t4c): Export model in repository to T4C using the merge strategy
 - [Diagram cache](#diagram-cache): Export diagrams of a Capella model and store them in Gitlab artifacts
+- [Image builder](#image-builder): Build and push all Docker images to any Docker registry.

 ## Export to T4C